-Relatively weak asset quality metrics, reflecting high credit concentrations, legacy exposures and conservative classification
+Economic slowdown poses risk to asset quality; already-weak asset-quality metrics reflect high credit concentrations, legacy exposures and conservative classification

-We expect asset quality metrics to weaken owing to the economic effects of the coronavirus outbreak.
-This weakening follows an improvement in asset quality metrics over recent years, owing to the bank's more conservative risk appetite, improved risk management (stricter risk appetite and more active recovery approach) and alignment of risk management framework with that of Credit Agricole.
+We expect asset quality to weaken as a result of the coronavirus pandemic, as the economic slowdown reduces borrowers' repayment capacity in the country.
+This weakening follows an improvement in asset-quality metrics over recent years, because of the bank's more conservative risk appetite, improved risk management (stricter risk appetite and more active recovery approach) and alignment of its risk management framework with that of Credit Agricole.

-In Morocco, we expect borrowers in tourism, trade and transportation sectors to be most badly affected by the coronavirus outbreak, and SMEs to be particularly vulnerable to economic shocks.
+In Morocco, we expect borrowers in the tourism, trade and transportation sectors to be most badly affected by the pandemic, and small and medium-sized enterprises (SMEs) to be particularly vulnerable to economic shocks.
 The manufacturing sector may also face challenges as exports to Europe decline.
-Nonetheless, the government's early and comprehensive response will limit the spread of the virus and support the economic recovery in the aftermath of the crisis, while the central bank's measures help limit the extent of asset quality deterioration.
+Nonetheless, the government's early and comprehensive response will limit the spread of the virus and support the economic recovery in the aftermath of the crisis, while the central bank's measures help limit the extent of asset-quality deterioration.